-Academics are good at throwing bibliographical references at us.
+I would agree that academics are too good at throwing bibliographies at us.
 Indeed they overwhelm us with them - whether in footnotes, brackets or end-pages.
 It's almost a virility test with them.
-I get very frustrated with this - since all these lists do is to flaunt their superiority at us - they don't actually tell us anything interesting about each book.
+I get very frustrated with this - since all these lists do is to flaunt their superiority - they don't actually tell us anything interesting about each book.
+That's why the first thing I do when I pick up a new book on the subject is to flick to the end to see what "further reading" they recommend.